godotengine/godot-docs/classes/class_scenestate.rst

 Description
 -----------

-Maintains a list of resources, nodes, exported and overridden properties, and built-in scripts associated with a scene.
+Maintains a list of resources, nodes, exported, and overridden properties, and built-in scripts associated with a scene.

 Method Descriptions
 -------------------